Skip to content

-Sophos Compromise Assessment – Have I been breached?
+Sophos Compromise Assessment – Was I attacked?

 The Sophos Incident Response Services

-Sophos currently offers two incident response services: Rapid Response and Managed Detection and Response (MDR).
+Sophos currently offers two Incident Response Services: Rapid Response and Managed Detection and Response (MDR).

 Sophos Compromise Assessment Service

-Deployment and Onboarding
+Provisioning and Onboarding

 • up to 5 devices